fbpx

 Professional writers’ software like Final Draft or free templates can be useful.

-Make sure to check your script for spelling and grammar mistakes, and remember to include your contact details.
+Make sure to check your script for spelling and grammar mistakes, and include your contact details on the title page.

 Timing